Chirpy3D: Part-Aware Multi-View Diffusion for Creative Fine-Grained Object Generation: Related work

 \section{Related work}

 \textbf{Fine-grained generation.} Research on fine-grained visual understanding has primarily focused on 2D tasks, including fine-grained recognition \cite{zheng2019looking,chang2020devil,du2020fine,wei2021fgsurvey,ng2024concepthash} and 2D object generation \cite{singh2019finegan, xu2018attngan, li2021partgan, ding2022comgan, li2020mixnmatch, chen2022sphericgan}.
 In contrast, fine-grained 3D generation remains underexplored, with most existing works focusing on relatively simple, rigid categories such as chairs and cars \cite{yang2024sym3d,gao2022get3d,siddiqui2024meshgpt,hui2022neural,genova2020local,genova2019learning,park2019deepsdf}.
-Deformable fine-grained categories, such as birds and dogs, pose unique challenges due to their complex textures, diverse part configurations, and high pose variability — all while obtaining high-quality 3D data for these categories remains expensive and impractical.
-Our work pushes beyond these limitations to enable the creative synthesis of novel, fine-grained 3D objects directly from unposed 2D images.
+Deformable fine-grained categories, such as birds and dogs, pose unique challenges due to complex textures, diverse part configurations, and high pose variability, while obtaining 3D data remains expensive.
+Our work pushes beyond these limitations to enable the creative synthesis of novel, fine-grained objects directly from unposed 2D images.

 \textbf{Diffusion models.} Diffusion models have recently been applied to multi-view generation, though they often suffer from multi-view inconsistencies — commonly known as the ``Janus problem.''
 Text-to-multi-view methods such as MVDream \cite{shi2023mvdream} and SPaD \cite{kant2024spad} generate object views from text prompts, while methods like Zero123 \cite{liu2023zero}, Zero123++ \cite{shi2023zero123plus}, and EscherNet \cite{kong2024eschernet} infer novel views from a single image.
-These methods focus on rendering consistent views of known objects, but they lack the capability to model fine-grained part-level variations or support the creative generation of novel objects.
-Our approach extends this line of work by enabling the generation of entirely new fine-grained 3D objects in a zero-shot setting, including novel part combinations and species-level diversity.
+These methods focus on rendering consistent views of known objects but lack the ability to model fine-grained part-level variations or creative generation of novel objects.
+Our approach extends this line of work by enabling the generation of entirely new fine-grained objects in a zero-shot setting, including novel part combinations and species-level diversity.